Robert, Count of Mortain: Life

 Robert was the son of Herluin de Conteville and Herleva of Falaise and brother of Odo of Bayeux.
 Robert was born c.
 1031 in Normandy, a half-brother of William the Conqueror. and was probably not more than a year or so younger than his brother Odo, born c.
 1030.
-About 1035, Herluin, as Vicomte of Conteville, along with his wife Herleva and Robert, founded Grestain Abbey.
+About 1035, Herluin, as Vicomte of Conteville, along with his wife Herleva and Robert, founded Grestain Abbey in Normandy.